GAINS: Gaussian-based Inverse Rendering from Sparse Multi-View Captures: GAINS Stage II: Material Properties

 \subsection{Multi-illuminated Score Distillation Sampling}

 While both segmentation guidance and IID guidance improve the accuracy of the specular and diffuse material properties respectively, they do not necessarily provide good generalization to novel viewpoints or lighting.
 To address these issues, we take inspiration from our usage of SDS in the first stage to aid in reducing unrealistic artifacts on novel viewpoints, and introduce a modified SDS loss to improve view and lighting-consistency for material properties.
-To avoid overfitting to the learned environment map $L$, we render relit images $\mathcal{R}_{mat}(C_j, \mathcal{G}, \mathcal{M}, \mathcal{E}_l)$ from a novel view $C_j$ under randomly selected lighting from a predetermined set $\{\mathcal{E}_l\}^{\mathcal{|E}|}_{l=1}$, and define the SDS loss as: where $Z_j^l = \alpha_t \mathcal{R}_{mat}(C_j, \mathcal{G}, \mathcal{M}, \mathcal{E}_l) + \sigma_t \epsilon$ is the noisy diffusion latent of the rendered scene under novel view and lighting.
+To avoid overfitting to the learned environment map $L$, we render relit images $\mathcal{R}_{mat}(C_j, \mathcal{G}, \mathcal{M}, \mathcal{E}_l)$ from a novel view $C_j$ under randomly selected lighting from a predetermined set $\{\mathcal{E}_l\}^{\mathcal{|E}|}_{l=1}$, and define the SDS loss as: $ \mathcal{L}_{MI-SDS} = \mathbb{E}_{t,\epsilon}\Big[w(t)||(\epsilon_{\phi}(Z_j^l;t) - \epsilon)||^2_2\Big], $ where $Z_j^l = \alpha_t \mathcal{R}_{mat}(C_j, \mathcal{G}, \mathcal{M}, \mathcal{E}_l) + \sigma_t \epsilon$ is the noisy diffusion latent of the rendered scene under novel view and lighting.
 Similarly as in the geometry reconstruction stage, we start the diffusion guidance once the optimization solution has stabilized (\ie, after $3000$ steps).
+As in Stage I, with a guidance scale of $100$, the diffusion prior mainly suppresses high-frequency artifacts , introducing only limited hallucinated details.